The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 In this particular case, while ITCs are much more expensive than the local market, there is substantial investment by locals in these ITCs as locals see the value in paying up due to their higher quality and better amenities.
 In fact, the majority of residents and owners in such ITCs are Omani.

-Here are the four main ITCs in the Muscat area that foreigners can consider for a real estate investment in Oman.
+Here are the four main ITCs in the Muscat area that foreigners can consider for investing in real estate in Oman.

 Al Mouj (The Wave)